 As for continuing your daily operations, in most cases, the debtor will keep possession and control of its assets while undergoing a reorganization under Chapter 11 of the Bankruptcy Code.
 The ultimate goal of the Chapter 11 plan is to have creditors agree on a binding repayment plan, one which is mutually beneficial to both the debtor and key creditors.

 What information does the voluntary petition include?

-The voluntary petition includes standard information including, but not limited to, the debtor’s name(s), tax identification number, location of principal assets and request for relief under chapter 11 of the Bankruptcy Code.
+The voluntary petition includes standard information including, but not limited to, the debtor’s name(s), tax identification number, location of principal assets and request for relief under Chapter 11 of the United States Bankruptcy Code.

 How Do I File For A Chapter 11 Bankruptcy?

 Filing for bankruptcy can be complex, as there are several rules and procedures involved.
 The first step in filing for Chapter 11 Bankruptcy is to contact a licensed Pennsylvania bankruptcy attorney.
 Contact Foster Law Offices today for your free, personalized consultation.
 Our firm can provide a creative Chapter 11 solution to even the most complex business problem.

 If you are looking for more information regarding filing for Chapter 11 bankruptcy – check out the United States Bankruptcy Courts’ website for more information.